IBM-Cloud/DevOps-Services-Docs/docs/deploy_var/index.md

 |IBM Node |node |/opt/IBM/node |
 |RTM SCM Tools |RTM-SCM-Tools |/opt/IBM/RTC-SCM-Tools |

-*Note:* 64-bit versions of IBM Node 0.10.40, 0.12.7, and 4.2.2 are available by default in the pipeline environment.
+*Note:* 64-bit versions of IBM Node 0.10.40, 0.12.7, and 4.2.2 are available in the pipeline environment.
+You can choose the version that is used by using the export command.

+For example, to use Node 0.12.7:
+`export PATH=/opt/IBM/node-v0.12/bin:$PATH`

+And to use Node 4.2.2:
+`export PATH=/opt/IBM/node-v4.2/bin:$PATH`

 ###Node modules